 The job projections for this coming year are good, but with better jobs, you can also expect the competition to be stiff.
 As you prepare to include stories about your accomplishments, review the job description.
 Think about your experiences and how you’ve tackled challenges and provided solutions to problems.
 Show where your actions have filled the gap for your previous employers.When drawing upon the information in job descriptions, make sure you use the exact phrasing; this will also help you get through the ATS.
 As you focus on your words, choose powerful verbs, specific metrics, and only well-known abbreviations.
 Get inspiration and guidance from our construction resume samples.
 You’ll be well on your way to a successful first interview.

 Construction Resume Tips

 Your resume is a reflection of your perfection.
 Keep these tips in mind when you write your resume.
 Employers will want to know the extent of your construction experience.
-This can include job duties such as Construction Management, Proposal Development, On-Site Supervision, Finish Carpentry or Drywall skills depending on whether you are a Manager, Site Foreman or Laborer.
-Here are some tips to design a construction resume.
-Do not miss in a construction resume, the summary of core competencies, strengths and quantifiable accomplishments.
+This can include job duties such as Construction Management, Proposal Development, On-Site Supervision, Finish Carpentry, or Drywall skills depending on whether you are a Manager, Site Foreman, or Laborer.
+Here are some tips for designing a construction resume.
+Do not miss in a construction resume the summary of core competencies, strengths, and quantifiable accomplishments.
 Construction resumes should show how you made the organization or client money, saved them money, increased efficiency, or decreased costs in quantifiable terms.
-Another important part of the construction resume should be the financial specifics of company size and revenues that is always appreciated by the reader.
+Another important part of the construction resume should be the financial specifics of company size and revenues that are always appreciated by the reader.

 Construction Resume Template